-Let’s take a look at some of the key indicators, predictions, and possibilities for Bitcoin and other cryptocurrencies during the next few months.
+Let’s take a look at some of the key indicators, crypto predictions, and possibilities for Bitcoin and other cryptocurrencies during the next few months.

-Anyone keeping track of Bitcoin for the past few years most likely remembers the bull run of 2017, during which the cryptocurrency reached an all-time high of nearly $20,000.
-Much of that bull run was fueled by hype over several initial coin offerings (ICOs) — including Brave and Kik — and people who hoped to benefit in the short term from jumping on the bandwagon.
+Bitcoin investors likely remember the bull run of 2017, during which the cryptocurrency reached a valuation of nearly $20,000.
+Much of that rally was fueled by hype over several initial coin offerings (ICOs) — including Brave and Kik — and people who hoped to benefit from rising prices in the short term.

-Facebook also announced its Libra cryptocurrency project in 2019, which contributed to the Bitcoin bull run.
-However, when many of the main supporters of the Libra project backed out and the US Congress questioned Mark Zuckerberg about regulatory concerns regarding the project, Bitcoin’s price declined to between $6,000 and $7,500 throughout the second half of 2019, along with many other cryptocurrencies.
+In 2019, Facebook announced its Libra cryptocurrency, which contributed to another Bitcoin rally, with values topping out at around $11,000.
+However, when some supporters of the Libra project backed out and Congress questioned CEO Mark Zuckerberg about regulatory concerns, Bitcoin’s price declined to $6,000 and $7,500 during the second half of 2019, along with many other cryptocurrencies.
 The Libra project, renamed Diem, has since shuttered.

-Numerous factors affect Bitcoin’s price, and since it is a global currency the market can be affected by events around the world.
-No central actor determines Bitcoin’s price; it’s set by the market, and by supply and demand from traders and investors.
+Numerous factors affect the price of any crypto, including Bitcoin, and since it is a global currency, Bitcoin’s value can be affected by events around the world.
+No central actor or authority determines the price of most crypto; it’s set by the market, and by supply and demand from traders and investors.
 The price can also vary from one exchange to another.

-The main factor that determines Bitcoin’s price is whether investors want to buy or not, or what we typically refer to as “demand.”
-If good news comes out about Bitcoin or other cryptocurrencies, or bad news comes out about another type of investment, that can cause people to buy Bitcoins and hike the price up.
+The main factor that determines any crypto’s price is whether investors want to buy or not, or what we typically refer to as “demand.”
+If good news comes out about Bitcoin or other cryptocurrencies, or bad news comes out about another type of investment, that can cause people to buy Bitcoins (increase demand) and hike the price up.

 Conversely, bad news about cryptocurrencies can cause people to sell.
 News doesn’t necessarily have to be overtly negative to spook the market, either.

-Although Bitcoin is the best known cryptocurrency, there are thousands of other altcoins available on the market.
-When good news comes out about other projects, investors sell off some of their Bitcoin to purchase altcoins.
+Although Bitcoin is the biggest and likely most well-known cryptocurrency, there are thousands of other altcoins available on the market.
+When good news comes out about other projects, may investors sell off some of their Bitcoin to purchase altcoins.

 Also, new projects offer ICOs which can sometimes have a high return in a short amount of time.
-If a promising ICO comes to market, it can draw attention away from Bitcoin.
+If a promising ICO comes to market, it might draw attention away from Bitcoin.

 Both large financial institutions and individual investors can have an effect on the market.
-Some Bitcoin holders, known as “whales,” own a significant enough amount of Bitcoin that they can move Bitcoin’s price if they make a large purchase or sale.
+Some crypto holders, known as “whales,” own a significant enough amount of a particular crypto that they can move its price if they make a large purchase or sale.

 Cost of Production

-The main costs associated with producing Bitcoins are electricity and mining equipment.
+The main costs associated with producing Bitcoin are electricity and mining equipment.
 Although Bitcoin is a digital currency, it must still be mined.
-The way Bitcoin is designed, only about one block of Bitcoins can be mined every ten minutes.
+The way Bitcoin is designed, only about one block on Bitcoin’s blockchain network can be mined every ten minutes.

-Each country has different definitions and regulations for Bitcoin and cryptocurrencies.
+Each country has different definitions and regulations for Bitcoin and cryptocurrencies, or none at all.
 When news comes out about regulatory decisions, it can cause investors to buy or sell.
 It is important to note that cryptocurrency is currently unregulated in the United States, though that’s likely to change in the coming years.